hanakai-rb/release-machine/README.md

 1. Prepare `lib/[gem_name]/version.rb` and `CHANGELOG.md` for the new version.
 2. Create a signed tag for the version: `get tag -s vX.Y.Z`
 3. Push the signed tag: `git push origin vX.Y.Z`
-4. Watch the latest [release workflow run][latest-releases] to see the new version published.
+4. Watch the latest [release workflow run][release-workflow] to see the new version published.

 You can also use the [gem-release gem](https://github.com/svenfuchs/gem-release) to streamline steps 1-3: